Skip to main content

 Biographical note

 Ellis was on the board of the Oregon Historical Society in the 1950s and 1960s, and he endowed a faculty position at Reed and established a fund for the acquisition of contemporary art at the Oregon Art Institute (later the Portland Art Museum) in memory of his parents.
 An avid conservationist, Ellis was involved with the Mazamas, the Oregon Roadside Council, and the Portland Garden Club.
-He bequeathed his home, the George W. Collins house designed by A. E. Doyle in 1907, to the Oregon Health and Science University for use as the president’s residence.
-He also donated a 370-acre parcel on Shaw Island in the San Juans to the University of Washington as a nature preserve.
+He bequeathed his home, the George W. Collins house designed by A. E. Doyle in 1907, to the Oregon Health & Science University for use as the president’s residence.
+He also donated a 370-acre parcel on Shaw Island, one of the San Juan Islands in Washington state, to the University of Washington as a nature preserve.
 Ellis died in 1982 in Portland.

 Extent